Jh0mpis/PETSC-Schwarzschild-solver/README.md

 ### Photons

-The same as the previous case, we can reproduce the orbits, but we can check that we need a small value in the angular momentum or the particle can't fall into the black hole or make an entire orbit.
+The same as the previous case, we can reproduce the orbits, but we can check that we need a small value in the angular momentum or the particle can not fall into the black hole or make an entire orbit.

 ![](plots/photon_stable.gif)
 ![](plots/photon_infinity.gif)